AlexSmall96/Smart-Work/README.md

 ## Table of Contents

 ## Project Goals and Planning
+The goals of the project are as follows:

+- Create a modern, professional looking project manager app
+- Allow users to easily navigate throughout the site
+- Allow users to collaborate on projects and tasks
+- Create a simple effective planning system to help meet deadlines
+- Allow users to cusomize their own profile, and view others

 ### Database Schema
 To plan the structure of the database models, the following diagram was used.